Regularized Online Allocation Problems: Fairness and Beyond: Abstract

 \section{Abstract}

-Online allocation problems with resource constraints have a rich history in computer science and operations research.
+Online allocation problems with resource constraints have a rich history in operations research.
 In this paper, we introduce the \emph{regularized online allocation problem}, a variant that includes a non-linear regularizer acting on the total resource consumption.
 In this problem, requests repeatedly arrive over time and, for each request, a decision maker needs to take an action that generates a reward and consumes resources.
-The objective is to simultaneously maximize total rewards and the value of the regularizer subject to the resource constraints.
-Our primary motivation is the online allocation of internet advertisements wherein firms seek to maximize additive objectives such as the revenue or efficiency of the allocation.
-By introducing a regularizer, firms can account for the fairness of the allocation or, alternatively, punish under-delivery of advertisements---two common desiderata in internet advertising markets.
-We design an algorithm when arrivals are drawn independently from a distribution that is unknown to the decision maker.
-Our algorithm is simple, fast, and attains \black{the optimal order of} sub-linear regret compared to the optimal allocation with the benefit of hindsight.
-Numerical experiments confirm the effectiveness of the proposed algorithm and of the regularizers in an internet advertising application.
+The objective is to simultaneously maximize additively separable rewards and the value of a non-separable regularizer subject to the resource constraints.
+Our primary motivation is allowing decision makers to trade off separable objectives such as the economic efficiency of an allocation with ancillary, non-separable objectives such as the fairness or equity of an allocation.
+We design an algorithm that is simple, fast, and attains good performance with both stochastic i.i.d.~and adversarial inputs.
+In particular, our algorithm is asymptotically optimal under stochastic i.i.d. input models and attains a fixed competitive ratio that depends on the regularizer when the input is adversarial.
+Furthermore, the algorithm and analysis do not require convexity or concavity of the reward function and the consumption function, which allows more model flexibility.
+Numerical experiments confirm the effectiveness of the proposed algorithm and of regularization in an internet advertising application.